adrisan0/house/README.md

 projection period.
 You can also display the number of salary years needed to purchase a property via the new "Años de salario" metric.
+Net salary can now be calculated from gross annual income.
+Select the salary type, pay periods and IRPF rate to derive monthly net pay.
+The personal metric selector adds "Ahorro mensual" to visualize monthly savings alongside the accumulated amount.

 The interface now offers a dropdown to choose the dwelling type and controls for rooms and optional extras (jardín, terraza, patio o sótano).